B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 # File Structure

-Every theme has up to 3 files, and some override files which only change the picture used but do not themselves insert the icon element (you use them AFTER a complete theme file).
+Every theme has up to 4 files, and some override files which only change the picture used but do not themselves insert the icon element (you use them AFTER a complete theme file).
 Let's take the Crystal theme for example, you will find:

 * mip_Crystal-Config.css:
     * This is used in *userContent.css* and adds icons to the old about:config.
 This is still in the project, but the old about:config page is now gone and the new page no longer has context menus; only useful for people running older versions of Firefox.
 * mip_Crystal-Library.css:
-    * This is also used in *userContent.css* and adds icons to the Library when you are opening it inside a Tab.
-The Library-In-A-Tab context menu spacing is broken on Win7 in FF89 (and maybe earlier).
-It's possible those menus are **panels** on Win10, I have not looked into this as I no longer open the Library inside a Tab.
-I am keeping the CSS updated, but until I get FF up and running on Win10, I'm not doing anything to fix the strange spacing...
+    * This is also used in *userContent.css* and adds icons to the Bookmarks Library when you are opening it inside a Tab (I do not use this myself).
-* mip_Crystal-Menus.css:
+* **mip_Crystal-Menus.css**:
     * This is used in *userChrome.css* and adds icons to the Firefox menus and to the Library window.
+* **mip_Crystal-Panels.css**:
+    * This is used in *userChrome.css* and adds icons to the Firefox panels.
 * mip_override_CutCopyPaste-Crystal.css:
-    * This gives whatever theme is used before it the Cut/Copy/Paste icons from Crystal.
+    * This gives whatever theme is used before it, the Cut/Copy/Paste icons from Crystal.

 # Installation

-Just extract the project into your *Profile/chrome* folder, so that you have *MipCss* and *MipImages* folders **inside** the *chrome* folder.
+Just extract the project into your *Profile/chrome* folder, so that you have *MipCss*, *MipImages* and *image* folders **inside** the *chrome* folder.
 Use the included *userChrome.css* and *userContent.css* as templates to modify your own.
 You are EXPECTED to edit the userChrome and userContent files to select WHICH theme you want to use.
 And as mentionned earlier, you are **strongly encouraged** to install the *bookmark_icons_colorized.css* file from Aris-t2's [CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx).

 # Public Domain Images

 There are a FEW images in the PublicDomain folder that I downloaded off from generic icon sites which have no attribution.
 If you recognize your work, please open an issue so that proper credits can be given.

-# Themes Previews
+# Themes Previews (v1.0)

 ### The Crystal Project
 ![preview](preview_Crystal.jpg)